vengi-voxel/vengi/src/tools/databasetool/README.md

 The databasetool binary will generate model files for the table definitions given in `*.tbl` files.
-You can specify the fields, the constraints and set an operator for dealing with conflict states.
+You can specify the fields, the constraints and set an operator for dealing with conflict states (more about that later).

-The operator is taken into account when you execute an insert or update statement and hit a unique key violation.
-This cna e.g. be used to increase points for particular keys.
-The first time you normally perform an insert - and the following times (you are still running the same code on it) you will hit a key violation and thus perform the insert or update with the operator specified.
-The default operator is `set`.
-See a full list of valid operators below.

 To add a new `*.tbl` file to a module and automatically generate code for that table definition, you have to add the following after your